 WisDOT is a key player in the planning and development of highways and pedestrian/cycling facilities in the town.
-In addition, WisDOT is responsible for the maintenance of state roads in Rock County including USH 11/14.
+In addition, WisDOT is responsible for the maintenance of USH 11/14 .
 Currently, the US14/Wis 11 Corridor Study is being conducted.
-It is important for the Town of Johnstown to continue to coordinate with the WisDOT and surrounding communities on this project.
+It is important for the Town of La Prairie to continue to coordinate with the WisDOT and surrounding communities on this project.